Leopold and Loeb: Confession

 Loeb soon confessed, saying that Leopold had planned the crime and had killed Franks in the back seat of the car while he (Loeb) drove.
 Soon after, Leopold told police that he was the driver and Loeb the killer.
 Their confessions otherwise corroborated most of the evidence in the case.
 Both confessions were announced by the state's attorney on May 31.

 Leopold later claimed, long after Loeb was dead, that he pleaded in vain with Loeb to admit to killing Franks.
 "Mompsie feels less terrible than she might, thinking you did it," he quotes Loeb as saying, "and I'm not going to take that shred of comfort away from her."
 Most observers believed that Loeb did strike the fatal blows.
+During the sentencing hearing, the defense revealed through psychiatrist Dr. Bernard A. Glueck, described by one reporter as the most credible of the three defense alienists, that Loeb had washed blood from his hands at the culvert where Franks' body was found, establishing him as the actual killer; the revelation was strategically timed to undermine State's Attorney Crowe, who had long assumed Leopold to be the murderer.
 (A witness claimed to have seen Loeb driving the car, and Leopold in the back seat, minutes before the kidnapping.)

-Both Leopold and Loeb admitted that they were driven by their thrill-seeking, Übermenschen (supermen) delusions, and their aspiration to commit a "perfect crime".
+Both Leopold and Loeb admitted that they were driven by their thrill-seeking, Übermenschen (supermen) delusions, and their aspiration to commit a perfect crime.
 Neither claimed to have looked forward to the killing, but Leopold admitted interest in learning what it would feel like to be a murderer.
 He was disappointed to note that he felt the same as ever.